Vaginal delivery: Risks and complications of vaginal delivery

 Complications of vaginal delivery can be grouped into the following criteria; failure to progress, abnormal fetal heart rate tracing, intrapartum hemorrhage, and post-partum hemorrhage.

 Failure to progress occurs when the labor process slows or stops entirely, indicated by slowed cervical dilation.
 Factors that place a woman's pregnancy at higher risk include advanced maternal age, Premature Rupture of Membranes (PROM) and induction of labor.
-Oxytocin, a uterotonic agent, can be administered to augment labor.
+Pitocin, a synthetic version of oxytocin, is often administered to induce labour.
+Oxytocin is a natural hormone and a uterotonic agent which stimulates the uterine muscles to contract and initiate labour.
 Cesarean section is also commonly considered when the pregnancy fails to progress.
-With a cesarean section, there is a higher chance that the uterus will become infected or that thromboembolic complications will occur.
-There is also a higher chance of death.

 Abnormal fetal heart tracing suggests that the fetus's heart rate has slowed during labor due to head compression, cord compression, hypoxemia or anemia.
 Uterine tachysystole, the most common adverse effect of oxytocin (usually as a result of a problematic dosage), can result in nonreassuring fetal heart tracing.
 It can usually be reversed when oxytocin infusion is decreased or stopped.
 If the abnormal fetal heart rate persists, and uterine tachysystole continues, tocolytic remedies, such as terbutaline, may be used.
 Afterward, if beneficial and uterine tone has returned to baseline and fetal status is stable, oxytocin as a labor augmenting agent may be resumed.
 The persistence of an abnormal fetal heart rate may also indicate that a cesarean section is necessary.

 Intrapartum hemorrhage is characterized by the presence of copious blood during labor.
 The bleeding may be due to placental abruption, uterine rupture, placenta accrete, undiagnosed placenta previa, or vasa previa.
 Cesarean section is indicated.

 Post-partum hemorrhage is defined by the loss of at least 1,000 mL of blood accompanied with symptoms of hypovolemia within 24 hours after delivery.
 Typically, the first symptom is excessive bleeding accompanied by tachycardia.
 Significant loss of blood may also result in hypotension, nausea, dyspnea, and chest pain.
-It is estimated that between 3% to 5% of women giving birth vaginally will experience post-partum hemorrhage.
+It is estimated that between 3% and 5% of women giving birth vaginally will experience post-partum hemorrhage.
 Risk factors include fetal macrosomia, pre-eclampsia, and prolonged labor.
 Prevention consists of administering oxytocin (Pitocin) at delivery and early umbilical cord clamping.
 Post-partum hemorrhage is usually attributed to uterus atony, when the uterus fails to contract after delivering the baby.

 As a result of discrepancies in diagnostic criteria and human variability, there is wide variation in data on maternal and fetal death associated with poor progress.

+More than 1 in 10 women with assisted vaginal births develop an infection.
+Preventive antibiotics are recommended to women who have had an assisted vaginal birth by the World Health Organization.
+An analysis has showed that preventive antibiotics reduce the risk of infection after an assisted vaginal birth, irrespective of whether a woman has had a perineal tear, an episiotomy, or both.
+Delays in receiving antibiotics also increases the risk of infection.